-Brexit: No fundamental change to deal, insists Robert Jenrick
+Brexit: Rishi Sunak rules out deal that relies on EU law alignment

 It follows reports that some in government want to move towards a Swiss-style deal, with less trading friction and more migration.

+He argued that the UK was now able to "have proper control of our borders".

-He said the current deal allowed the UK to "secure our borders and... pursue the opportunities of Brexit".
+He also said the UK was free to pursue trade deals with "the world's fastest-growing economies".

-He added that the arrangement allowed the UK to "walk away" from freedom of movement, ensured European judges had no jurisdiction in British courts and meant the UK did not have to pay money to the EU.

-The story in The Sunday Times that senior government figures were considering pursuing a Swiss-style deal, concerned some Brexiteers in the Conservative Party, with former minister Simon Clarke saying: "I very much hope and believe this isn't something under consideration."
+Over the weekend, The Sunday Times reported that senior government figures were considering pursuing a Swiss-style deal.

+Government ministers as well as Downing Street have denied the story, but it still prompted concern from some Brexit-supporting Conservatives.

-Lord David Frost, who negotiated the current deal, said: "I hope the government thinks better of these plans, fast."
+And Lord David Frost, who negotiated the existing deal, said: "I hope the government thinks better of these plans, fast."

-Switzerland is not a member of the EU, but does have a several agreements with the bloc, and has access to the single market for most of its industries.
+Switzerland is not a member of the EU, but does have a several agreements with the trading bloc, and has access to the single market for most of its industries.
 It also pays into the EU budget and has freedom of movement, meaning EU citizens can live and work in the country.

 Last week, Chancellor Jeremy Hunt said he hoped the UK would be able to remove trade barriers with the EU but added that it would "take time".